PoonLab/courses/GradPythonCourse/Readings/RegularExpressions.md

 For now, `findall` is good enough to illustrate how various patterns work.
 Later on, we'll cover some of the other functions, such as `match` and `sub`.

-### Repeating characters and groups
+### Repeating characters and sets

 Let's continue on with the `+` symbol.
 This symbol is used to describe a regular expression where the preceding character can be repeated one or many times.
 For example, `a+` can represent `a`, `aa`, or `aaaaaaa`.
 This symbol will only affect the character immediately in front of it.  `ba+` matches `baa` but not `bbaa`.

-This symbol is especially powerful when combined with a group expression.
+This symbol is especially powerful when combined with character sets.
 For example, `"[A-Z]+"` matches any substring combining upper case letters, of any length:
 ```python
 >>> p = re.compile('[A-Z]+')
 >>> p.findall('JACKET')